Moshe Halbertal: Orthodoxy

 According to Halbertal, what "distinguishes between the so-called ultra-Orthodox point of view and a modern Orthodox or modern approach (is) that tradition doesn't monopolize all of value, all of truth".

 Religion and State

 Halbertal believes that the Israeli government ought to finance and subsidize religious education, synagogues, and mikvahs, but not impose doctrinal tests on these institutions.
 In his view, individuals should have an equal opportunity to form Orthodox, Reform, or other kinds of congregations with the same access to state funding.

 Democracy

-Halbertal is profoundly committed to the democratic process.
-"Democracy is a non-violent form of adjudicating different ideologies.
+Halbertal has stated he supports the democratic process.
+Halbertal once remarked, "democracy is a non-violent form of adjudicating different ideologies.
 It's very easy to be non-violent when stakes are low; in Israel, we are in a condition where the stakes are very high.
 It's a tribute to Israel that it has managed to maintain democracy under such conditions of diversity and high political stakes.
 I would like to see other Western states deal with this condition without becoming fascistic."